 The aim of this Fellowship is to recognise the impact of particular individuals on the water profession and sector, and to provide leadership and mentorship to a trans-disciplinary community empowered to combine together various leading-edge scientific breakthroughs, technological developments and creative mind sets from the various IWA groups.

 IWA Fellows are recognised professionals who have made outstanding contributions to the national and regional water sector, as well as to IWA.
 This peer recognition is done through rigorous review of the past contributions to the sector and IWA, and for the nominee’s commitment to continued significant professional contributions in the future, by actively participating in IWA activities at international, regional and national levels.
 These can easily be identified in a Fellows Activity Plan as being beyond the regular level of activity for members.
 The IWA fellows recognition is for 5 years, after which the fellowship can be renewed.

 IWA Distinguished Fellow designation is an honorific recognition limited in number, and is for IWA Fellows who have been recognised for their long-term (at least 10 years) extraordinary contributions to the global water sector and leadership role performed in supporting IWA’s mission and objectives.
 The IWA Distinguished Fellows are recognised primarily for their long-term past achievements and the recognition is based on peer recognition of the past achievements in the water sector.

-An IWA Fellow is appointed for an initial period of 5 years.
-During that time Fellows represent the IWA through relevant activities, events and meetings, and support the IWA’s mission and leadership in the implementation of the organisation’s strategic plan.
+The initial appointment of an IWA Fellow is for 5 years.
+During this time, a Fellow will support IWA’s mission and leadership in the implementation of the organisation’s Strategic Plan by:

 IWA Distinguished Fellows